yikouyi312/11785project/README.md

 picture.

 **Limitation:** Some portraits that cannot be precisely by having similar color with background.
-The example is the girl with pink and purple hair which is really similar with pink and purple flower in background.
+For example, in a picture, a girl with pink and purple hair which is really similar with pink and purple flower in background.
 Therefore some part of hair mask not be detected rather than deal with background.
-Shadow removal is not be considered.
-As showed in Figure 8, the shadow caused by hair below the left ear is not removal.
-Besides, the shadow is still keep in output image
+Shadow removal is also not be considered.
+The shadow caused by hair in some figure is not removal.

 **Future work:** Improving the StyleGAN encoder or applying an additional diffusion method to improve portraits.
 Increase details in the supplementary should be satisfied in the additional diffusion